-Descent after ballute jettison was evaluated under two separate conditions, one where the vehicle continued on a ballistic, zero angle-of-attack trajectory and the other where the vehicle transitioned to a low-L/D lifting trajectory with an L/D of 0.3.
+Descent after ballute jettison was evaluated under two separate conditions, one where the vehicle continued on a ballistic, zero angle of attack trajectory and one where the vehicle transitioned to a low lifting trajectory with a lift to drag ratio of 0.3.
 The former approach is favorable for its simplicity while the latter approach may be necessary for targeting purposes.
 Beginning with the ballistic condition, entries with ballute jettison can be shown to provide several advantages.
 Shown in Figure 10 are entry vehicle heating contours over a range of inertial jettison velocities.
 Provided on the abscissa are the peak heating rates on the ballute prior to jettison.
-Examination of the heating rates encountered by the entry vehicle after ballute jettison shows the potential to mitigate peak heat rates to less than 35 W/cm2, or roughly the limit of an existing reusable thermal protection system.
+Examination of the heating rates encountered by the entry vehicle after ballute jettison shows the potential to mitigate peak heat rates to less than 40 W/cm2, or roughly the limit of an existing reusable thermal protection system.
 Also evident is that this capability exists over a range of ballute diameters with the primary constraint being the heating limitations on the ballute itself.
-These lower heating rates can be attained at two separate ranges of jettison velocities, a higher range that lets the entry vehicle alone decelerate more at higher
+These lower heating rates can be attained at two separate ranges of jettison velocities, a higher range that lets the entry vehicle decelerate more at higher altitudes and a lower range that releases the entry vehicle in a thicker atmosphere but also at a lower speed.
+Provided in Error!
+Reference source not found. are peak deceleration contours over a range of jettison velocities.
+The peak deceleration values plotted